Childhood and Education Journey of Al Gore in Timeline

 1956: Attended St. Albans School

-In 1956, Al Gore began attending St. Albans School in Washington, D.C.
+From 1956, Al Gore attended St. Albans School in Washington, D.C., a college preparatory school.

 1965: Enrolled in Harvard College

-In 1965, Al Gore enrolled in Harvard College and was elected president of the freshman student government council.
+In 1965, Al Gore enrolled in Harvard College, initially planning to major in English before deciding on government.
+He was elected president of the freshman student government council.

 In 1965, Al Gore met Mary Elizabeth "Tipper" Aitcheson at his St. Albans senior prom.
-Tipper was from the nearby St. Agnes School.
+She was from the nearby St. Agnes School.

-In 1968, Al Gore helped his father write an anti-war address to the Democratic National Convention but did not participate in the violent protests.
+In 1968, Al Gore helped his father write an anti-war address to the Democratic National Convention but stayed with his parents in their hotel room during the violent protests.

-In August 1969, after enlisting in the Army, Al Gore returned to Harvard in his military uniform and was "jeered" at by students.
+In August 1969, after enlisting, Al Gore returned to Harvard in his military uniform to say goodbye to his advisor, where he faced negative reactions from students.

-In 1969, Al Gore became eligible for the military draft after graduating from college.
+In 1969, Al Gore became eligible for the military draft upon graduating college.

 In April 1970, Al Gore was named Rucker's "Soldier of the Month" while assigned to Fort Rucker, Alabama.